pingcap/docs/telemetry.md

 > **Note:**
 >
-> This configration item requires at least TiDB Operator v1.1.2 to take effect.
+> This configuration item requires TiDB Operator v1.1.2 or later to take effect.

 </details>